Monday, January 31, 2011

 Heh.
 It's like, "Make me a mighty conqueror, Lord!
 Just don't give me anything hard to conquer."

 In lots of Bible passages Jesus (and Paul) warned us that these far-off future days were going to be rough.
 Lots of people would struggle through them, have heart attacks, even, because of their severity (as a child, I'd picture men having heart attacks while reading bad news in newspapers).
-The sky would be doing all sorts of unusual things and the Earth would be shaking like crazy and people would be cruel and the love of many would grow downright cold.
+The sky would do all sorts of unusual things, the Earth would shake wildly, people would be cruel and the love of many would grow downright cold.

 And that's just part of it.